 Hello and Welcome!

 My name is Karen Kann and I'm the founder, owner, baker, and chocolatier of Whoever Wins Gets A Cookie LLC!
 I live in North Liberty, IA with my husband, Dennis.
 We enjoy watching the St. Louis Cardinals play on TV (go Yadi!), watching shows like The Office and Stranger Things, playing the game Rummikub, and just spending time together.
 I used to make jewelry quite a bit, and even won a design contest where the necklace I designed for my wedding was featured on the front cover of Bead Style magazine!
 I don't design much anymore, but may go back to it a little bit someday.
-I now work for myself with Whoever Wins Gets A Cookie LLC, and Dennis works as a teacher in the Cedar Rapids, IA school district.
+I now work for myself with Whoever Wins Gets A Cookie LLC, and Dennis works as a special ed teacher in the Linn-Mar, IA school district.

 In December 2015, I suffered a vocal injury.
 For 3 months I didn’t even know if I’d ever have a reliable speaking voice again, let alone a dependable singing one.
 It was discovered (props to the Mayo Clinic!) that I have what’s called an “Essential Tremor of the Voice”.
 What this means is that every time I speak or sing, the involved muscles shake.
-It’s usually a fast tremor and not usually noticeable by others.
+Mine is typically a fast tremor and not usually noticeable by others.
 But after years of singing (especially forcefully for those who were hard of hearing), other muscles in my pharynx and larynx were trying to overcompensate for the tremor and everything was worn out.

 After 3 months, and with diligent daily vocal care, I did return to work as a music therapist with the aid of a Chattervox (a headworn mic worn with a speaker wrapped around my waist - how did I work all those years without it??) but after another year it was clear to me that it was time to leave.